 If I had to make a reasonable guesstimate, I would imagine we are somewhere going down the Peak slope or close to the Denial Stage.
-However, once the Dow Jones Index falls below 20,000, we will know that the markets have entered into the Fear Stage.
-During the Fear Stage is when I see the price and demand for precious metals to increase.
-As we enter the Capitulation Stage, then we could experience precious metals demand like we have never seen before.
+However, once the Dow Jones Index falls below 20,000, we will know that the markets have entered the Fear Stage.
+During the Fear, Stage is when I see the price and demand for precious metals increase.
+As we enter the Capitulation Stage, then we could experience precious metals demand as we have never seen before.

 Let’s take a look at the current Dow Jones Index chart.
 As I mentioned in several articles and videos, nothing goes down in a straight line, and it will likely take 1-2 years before the Index reaches its lows.
 However, this will not be the Dow’s ultimate low.
 That will probably take another 10-15+ years.

 The Dow Jones Index hasn’t experienced this sort of volatility since 2007.
 Even though we had some corrections in 2011 and 2016, this current volatility is even worse because the FINRA margin debt is also near a record high.
 But first, before I show the FINRA margin debt table, let’s look at the MACD technical level on the Dow Jones Index going back until 1982:

 If we look at the MACD technical reading at the bottom of the chart, we can see a very ominous setup.
 The Dow Jones Index high trend-line (upper black dotted line) is about 1,000 on the MACD.
 As of trading today, the MACD is at 1,761.
 However, when the markets crashed in 2009, the MACD fell to a negative 1,000+ points.
 So, as you can see, the Dow Jones Index has a long way to fall before it first gets to the “O” baseline.